LaReiter/LaReiter.github.io/about.md

 {% include thought-hero.html %}

 <div class="about-intro">
-  <p>The world is a noisy place, and what we care to know is often blocked by such a curtain of noise.</p>
+  <p>The world is a noisy place, and what we care to know is often blocked by this curtain of noise.</p>
   <p>People are noisy.
 We are biased and irrational, and we often act out of self-interest.</p>
   <p>Phenomena are noisy.
 The natural world, and the human-made constructs within it, are full of random variation.</p>
   <p>So what happens when noisy people try to understand noisy phenomena?
 Noise compounds, and the curtain becomes more like a brick wall.</p>